 - Pro World Volunteers: A wonderful middleman placement company with community-driven projects that offers internships, volunteering, and study abroad programs.

 - Volunteer HQ: Very fair placement fees even with the refundable registration fee taken into account, and they seem to choose projects with a long-term community approach.

 - WWOOF: Working on organic farms is a wonderful way to give time to farm, agriculture, and sometimes conservation projects.
-Matt has previously covered a full guide on how to WWOOF on your travels.
+Matt has previously provided a full guide on how to WWOOF on your travels.

 Step Four: Ask the Right Questions

-Frustratingly, there are disparate issues within each volunteering niche so I wrote up a full list of questions to ask your volunteer organization on my volunteer site.
+Frustratingly, there are disparate issues within each volunteering niche, so I wrote up a full list of questions to ask your volunteer organization on my volunteer site.
 The core issues most volunteer projects face come down to: